nguyenquivinhquang/Installation-Notes/git cheat sheet.md

 ```
 To exit when in log, press Q

-# show modified files in working directory, staged for your next commit
+# Show modified files in working directory, staged for your next commit
 ```
 git status
 ```